florez-carlos/dotfiles/README.md

 These are necessary to build your git config file, some are required at container build time and others are <br>
 required at container runtime, therefore it's recommended to keep these env variables in your .bashrc <br>
-> :exclamation: Make sure to replace the variables in brackets with the relevant credentials
+:exclamation: **Make sure to replace the variables in brackets with the relevant credentials.** <br>
 > :warning: **if the value contains empty space, wrap the entire value in single quotes 'like this'**

 ```bash